 The first step is to analyse the company’s exposures – then you can assess how sensitive the company is to these risks.
 You analyse your currency streams and calculate how much revenue the company would lose in the event the dollar or euro suddenly plummets in value.
 Or, if they strengthen, how would that impact the company’s costs and profit?

 The same exercise can be carried out in relation to interest expenses.
 What impact would a higher interest rate have on earnings?

 The analysis provides a clear basis for decisions, which you can use to devise a management strategy for your currency and interest rate risks.
 For example, you can hedge some of your currency exposure or spread loans across fixed-term periods of varying lengths.
-The risk level that a company chooses should be linked to the business and factors in which the company has expertise and can assess rather than to trends on the world’s currency and interest rate markets.
-It also allows entrepreneurs scope to focus on their business and means they don’t have to worry about market changes.
+The risk level that a company chooses should be linked to the business and factors the company has expertise with and can assess rather than to trends on the world’s currency and interest rate markets.
+It also allows entrepreneurs to focus on their business instead of worrying about market changes.